 Types of Fees

-District 109 fees that are payable by July 1 are listed below.
-A late fee of $25 per family is assessed for payments after the July 1 deadline.
-See the annual fee letter for the current rates.
+District 109 fees that are payable are listed below.
+See the annual fee letter below for the current rates.
 Please email Jasmen Colon (firstname.lastname@example.org) with any questions.

 - Material & Supply: All K-8 students enrolled in District 109 are subject to a material and supply fee.
 The fee offsets a portion of the cost of instructional materials.
 (This fee is separate from the optional purchase of school supplies through your school PTO.)
 In addition, families of fifth grade students pay a mandatory outdoor education fee.